rbauduin/mbdetect-runner/README.md

 You need a recent vagrant installed and virtualbox.
 Get it at http://www.vagrantup.com/downloads.html and https://www.virtualbox.org/wiki/Downloads

-When vagrant is installed, you need to install the vagrant-trigger plugin: vagrant plugin install vagrant-triggers

 You also need to have root access via sudo so the script can add NAT rules.
 Currently only Linux hosts with iptables are supported, but other unix-like host should be able to run this.
 Patches welcome!